Iterative bounds on effective transport for advection diffusion in periodic flow fields

-Such issues associated with numerical computation of Pad\'{e} approximants are addressed in \cite{Gonnet:2013:55:1:101:110853236}, where a Matlab function \texttt{padeapprox} was released, which is freely available as part of \texttt{Chebfun}, which provides robust Pad\'{e} approximants via singular value decomposition (SVD) \cite{Gonnet:2013:55:1:101:110853236}.
-This numerical method does not enable Pad\'{e} approximants of an arbitrary order to be computed, but instead truncates the Pad\'{e} approximants to an order that ensures numerical stability, hence numerically dependable results --- incorporating any additional moments typically results in the same truncated Pad\'{e} order.
+Such issues associated with numerical computation of Pad\'{e} approximants are addressed in \cite{Gonnet:2013:55:1:101:110853236}, where a MATLAB function \texttt{padeapprox} was released, which is freely available as part of \texttt{Chebfun} \cite{ChebfunTeam:padeapprox}, which provides robust Pad\'{e} approximants via singular value decomposition (SVD) \cite{Gonnet:2013:55:1:101:110853236}.
+This numerical method does not enable Pad\'{e} approximants of an arbitrary order to be robustly computed, but instead truncates the Pad\'{e} approximants to an order that ensures numerical stability, hence numerically dependable results.
+Incorporating additional moments to achieve higher order Pad\'{e} approximants simply results in the same truncated Pad\'{e} order, as shown in Figure \ref{fig:Pade_orders}.
 This automatic truncation is accomplished by introducing a tolerance \texttt{tol} that is used to zero out singular values less than \texttt{tol}.
 For most purposes involving problems perturbed just by rounding errors, \texttt{tol} $=10^{-14}$ is a reasonable value \cite{Gonnet:2013:55:1:101:110853236}.
-This regularization can be circumvented by setting \texttt{tol}=0 \cite{Gonnet:2013:55:1:101:110853236}.
-The desired degrees of the numerator/denominator polynomials, in our case $N/N$ and $N-1/N$, are provided along with a vector of the coefficients $c_n$ and \texttt{tol}; Numerator and denominator polynomials of actual degree $\alpha$ and $\beta$ are returned, as shown in Figure \ref{fig:Pade_orders}.
+This regularization can be circumvented by setting \texttt{tol}=0, bypassing the numerical stability enabled by a nonzero value of \texttt{tol} \cite{Gonnet:2013:55:1:101:110853236}.
+We reimplemented the \texttt{padeapprox} function in Python, which is available in the Janus GitHub repository, and used it to compute Pad\'{e} approximants for the effective diffusivity $\Dg^*_{kk}$ for the various flows.
+Extensive unit testing ensures that the MATLAB and Python implementations produce consistent results with very low relative differences.
+Inputs to the \texttt{padeapprox} function include the desired degrees of the numerator/denominator polynomials, in our case $N/N$ and $N-1/N$, a vector of the moments $\mu^{2n}$, and \texttt{tol}.
+Numerator and denominator polynomials of actual degree $\alpha$ and $\beta$ computed are returned, as shown in Figure \ref{fig:Pade_orders}.